A Personal Trainer’s Advice On Getting Healthy This Year

 What we need as individuals varies, what works for me may not work for you and that’s okay!
 If you are someone who needs serious accountability, find a personal trainer in your area.
 If you are someone who needs an instructor but not quite 100% 1-on-1, find a group fitness class or gym.
 If you enjoy your solitude in the gym, but need some guidance find a knowledgeable online guide or trainer.
 If you don’t want to leave the comfort of your home, invest in at-home training equipment.

 For many, the barrier between themselves and change is the investment.
 Whether it is time, money, or anything else that may get between you and your new lifestyle, know that an investment is going to be necessary.
 Understanding that the investment is not always monetary is key!
-Make 2020 the year you invest in yourself and your new lifestyle.
+Make this the year you invest in yourself and your new lifestyle.

 - Just commit